mrmrs/fluidity/README.md

 #### Development

-Or if you want to develop with the uncompressed version
+If you want to develop with the uncompressed version, include instead:
 ```
 <link rel="stylesheet" href="css/fluidity.css">
 ```

 ## Available build / dev tools

-If you'd like to use the available build tools just run
+If you'd like to use the available build tools just run:
 ```
 cd fluidity
 npm install -g gulp